-Thesis Signature and Approval Form
+Thesis Signature and Approval Form (please print & submit this form in duplicate) http://129.252.250.139/doclibrary/documents/G-TSF.pdf

-http://129.252.250.139/doclibrary/documents/G-TSF.pdf

 When you have completed your thesis, it must be approved by your thesis committee.
 Consult your graduate program to determine the thesis approval process and deadlines; most programs require a thesis defense.